General Training Information

 - Location, availability and understanding of the Art Safety Guide and the EHRS handbook.

-- How to locate, interpret and use a Material Safety data Sheet (MSDS)
+- How to locate, interpret and use a Safety data Sheet (SDS)

 - Review and understanding of the entire site specific Standard Operating Procedures (SOP).